Shanghai reverses course with total lockdowns as covid surges in China

 For most of the pandemic, China’s coronavirus policy has, on balance, been popular at home, especially when compared with waves of rising infections and deaths in other parts of the world.

-Officials occasionally acknowledge that disruption can be substantial but argue that the trade-off is worth it.
-Speaking earlier this month, Wang Hesheng, deputy director of the National Health Commission, said that China’s ability to maintain regular economic activity and standards of living for most people was conditional on “sacrificing the normal lives of a tiny portion of people and controlling movement in a tiny portion of locations.”
+Officials occasionally acknowledge that the disruptions can be substantial but argue that the trade-off is worth it.
+Speaking earlier this month, Wang Hesheng, deputy director of the National Health Commission, said China’s ability to maintain regular economic activity and standards of living for most people was conditional on “sacrificing the normal lives of a tiny portion of people and controlling movement in a tiny portion of locations.”

 Even as officials work on a plan to live with the virus, they continue to argue that the costs are worth it for the number of lives saved.
-An officially endorsed study released late last year estimated that China would soon face 630,000 infections per day if it ended international and internal restrictions in a similar approach to the United States.
+An officially endorsed study released late last year estimated that China would soon face 630,000 infections per day if it ended international and internal restrictions in an approach similar to that of the United States.

-Low vaccination rates among the elderly and concerns about domestic vaccine’s relatively poor efficacy at preventing infection make such projections especially concerning.
-By extrapolating from the extremely high casualty rates in Hong Kong, which also relied primarily on Chinese vaccines, Britain-based research firm Airfinity recently projected that a million people could die if a similar scale outbreak occurred on the Chinese mainland.
+Low vaccination rates among the elderly and concerns about domestic vaccines’ relatively poor efficacy at preventing infection make such projections especially concerning.
+By extrapolating from the extremely high casualty rates in Hong Kong, which also relied primarily on Chinese vaccines, Britain-based research firm Airfinity recently projected that a million people could die if an outbreak of a similar scale occurred on the Chinese mainland.

 Politics feature as much as public health in official explanations for China’s divergence from much of Europe and North America.
 Earlier this month, Xi told a meeting of the top party officials that the country should stick with dynamic clearance, describing the policy as reflecting the “outstanding advantage of the [Chinese Communist] Party’s socialist system.”